kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 resource assigment in the runtime is not changed.
 Restarting or re-deploying a workload causes it to lose its QoS-class resource assignment as the annotation parsing in kubelet is disabled.
-In other words, the workload is able to run but the QoS-class resource assignment request from the user (via pod annotations) is effectively ignored.
+In other words, the workload is able to run but the QoS-class resource assignment requests from the user, i.e. via pod annotations, are ignored by kubelet.

 Future implementation phases: running workloads continue to work without any changes.
-Restarting or re-deploying a workload causes it to fail as the requested QoS-class resources are not available.
+Restarting or re-deploying a workload causes it to fail as the requested QoS-class resources are not available in Kubernetes anymore.
+The resources are still supported by the underlying runtime but disabling the feature in Kubernetes makes them unavailable and the related PodSpec fields are not accepted in validation.

 ###### What happens if we reenable the feature if it was previously rolled back?